top of page

 Father and Son

-Respiratory Syncytial Virus (RSV) is the most common virus affecting premature babies, and the most common cause of lower respiratory tract infection.
+Respiratory Syncytial Virus (RSV) is the most common virus affecting premature babies, and the most common cause of lower respiratory tract infection, which can lead to neonatal breathing problems.

-Respiratory viruses are a common worry for parents because premature babies are more at risk.
+Respiratory viruses are a common worry for parents because premature babies are more at risk of serious complications, including neonatal breathing problems.
 Sometimes, premature babies with a respiratory illness must be re-admitted to the hospital.
 The CPBF has resources to help parents learn about common causes of respiratory illness, including RSV.

 parent handbook cover.png